Home

 • Fluent composition β€” operations chain naturally.

-• Declarative problem solving β€” express complex sequences and logic as readable statements which can even handle infinite iterations.
+• Declarative problem solving β€” express complex sequences and logic as readable statements, including infinite iterations and workflows distributed among several machines.